libavg/libavg/sphinxdoc/app.rst

     The keyboardmanager is usually set up by :py:class:`libavg.app.App`.
     :py:class:`libavg.app.App` also reserves all keys modified by :kbd:`CTRL`.

-    For all the binding methods, keystring can be a python string or a unicode object.
-    Plain strings are matched to :py:attr:`libavg.avg.KeyEvent.keystring`, while unicode objects are matched to :py:attr:`libavg.avg.KeyEvent.unicode`.
+    The binding methods accept one of :py:attr:`scancode`, a :py:attr:`keyname`, or `text` to match.
+These are compared to the corresponding fields of :py:attr:`libavg.avg.Keyevent` when a key is pressed.
 The modifiers are described under :py:attr:`libavg.avg.KeyEvent.modifiers`, with the additional modifiers :py:const:`KEYMOD_SHIFT`, :py:const:`KEYMOD_CTRL` and :py:const:`KEYMOD_ALT` available
     to simplify checking for left and right modifier keys at one time.

-    .. py:function:: bindKeyDown(keystring, handler, help, modifiers=avg.KEYMOD_NONE)
+    .. py:function:: bindKeyDown(scancode=None, keyname=None, text=None, handler=None, help=None, modifiers=avg.KEYMOD_NONE)

-        Sets up a key handler so that :py:attr:`handler` is called whenever :py:attr:`keystring` is pressed.
+        Sets up a key handler so that :py:attr:`handler` is called whenever the selected key is pressed.

-    .. py:function:: bindKeyUp(keystring, handler, help, modifiers=avg.KEYMOD_NONE)
+    .. py:function:: bindKeyUp(scancode=None, keyname=None, handler=None, help=None, modifiers=avg.KEYMOD_NONE)

-        Sets up a key handler so that :py:attr:`handler` is called whenever :py:attr:`keystring` is released.
+        Sets up a key handler so that :py:attr:`handler` is called whenever the selected key is released.

     .. py:function:: disable()